-The Board of Directors of the Company has, on the 29th March 2022, resolved to approve the Company's Annual Report and the Audited Financial Statements for the year ended 30th November 2021.
+The Board of Directors of the Company has, on the 30th March 2023, resolved to approve the Company's Annual Report and the Audited Financial Statements for the year ended 30th November 2022.

-A copy of the said Annual Report and Audited Financial Statements can be found at: https://busybee.com.mt/investor-relations/.
+A copy of the said Annual Report and Audited Financial Statements are being enclosed herewith and can be found at: https://busybee.com.mt/investor-relations/.